The Philly Buzz – Imbibe Magazine

 The walls of this narrow space are lined with cubbies filled with jars of tea, holding everything from Prince of Wales to aged pu-erh.

-For many Northern Liberties residents, One Shot is a home away from home, thanks to its cozy vibe, free lending library, surprisingly delicious bagel sandwiches and vegan doughnuts—and excellent and .
+For many Northern Liberties residents, One Shot is a home away from home, thanks to its cozy vibe, free lending library, surprisingly delicious bagel sandwiches and vegan doughnuts—and excellent coffee and espresso.

-While not a , this well-respected roastery will custom-roast and blend its beans and deliver them to your door.
+While not a coffee shop, this well-respected roastery will custom-roast and blend its beans and deliver them to your door.

 Premium Steap 111 S. 18th St., Rittenhouse Square; 215-568-2920